A journal that builds itself while you fish — simply by talking to it.

 Open tide chart app, find your location

-Search fishing forums for recent reports
+Search fishing forums for recent intel

-Google for recent reports
+Google for local conditions

 Scroll Reddit for any local intel